Which country to choose for your first safari?

 Why to go to Kenya for your first safari

 Kenya is the fourth country we visited on a safari.
 Kenya is on top of the list for most first time safari-goers.
 It’s very safe and easy to travel and has a longstanding safari history and well-developed infrastructure.
-The Maasai Mara is one of the most iconic safari destinations in all of Africa and it’s landscapes served as backdrop to so many famous Africa movies.
+The Maasai Mara is one of the most iconic safari destinations in all of Africa and its landscapes served as backdrop to so many famous Africa movies.
 If you’re dreaming of “Out of Africa” style safaris, this is the right choice for you.
 On top you can easily combine a safari with a beach vacation as the coastline of Kenya offers some of the most pristine beaches.
+If you want to avoid the crowds (that are sometimes a bit notorious in the Maasai Mara or Amboseli) we recommend to opt for the Mara Triangle or Mara Conservancies (like Mara North, Naibosho, etc.), Tsavo and the North of Kenya like Laikipia, Lewa and Samburu.

 Why not to go to Kenya for your first safari

 If you visit the Maasai Mara during the peak season (while the great migration with it’s millions of wildebeests from July to October) you might be disappointed by how many visitors and cars can be squeezed inside the national reserve.
 In fact it can get quite busy.
-We visited in the off season in January during the COVID-19 pandemic and still were surrounded by 10 cars when we went to a leopard sighting.
-Our guides told us that’s nothing and usually there can be around 50 cars if they spot a leopard.
-So if you go to Kenya make sure to be prepared for this or go off-the-beaten path in places like Lewa.
+We have only visited Kenya in the low season – once in January and once in March (both times during the COVID-19 pandemic) – and still were surrounded by 10 cars when we went to a leopard or lion sighting.
+Our guides told us that that’s in fact nothing and there can be up to 50 cars around if they spot a leopard or at the crossings at the Mara river.
+The Maasai Mara management is now planning to put new measures in place to restrict cars at a sighting and manage the flow of visitors better alongside increasing the park fees.
+It will be interesting to see if this happens and how this will impact the experience.
+So if you visit Kenya make sure to be prepared for a less remote experience, or make sure to stay in private conservancies (which exist around the Maasai Mara and in Amboseli, which can also get quite crowded).
+You can also venture off-the-beaten path in places like the North (Laikipia, Lewa, Samburu).

 Rwanda: From Big 5 to chimpanzee and gorilla trekking